| | |

 New Mexico & Motel Heroes

-We got out and Glenn Miller’s Moonlight Sonata filled the courtyard, classic cars peeked out of their private garages, and Schwinn bicycles were ready for a spin around memory lane.
+We got out, and Glenn Miller’s Moonlight Sonata filled the courtyard, classic cars peeked out of their private garages, and Schwinn bicycles were ready for a spin around Memory Lane.
 A cheery guy in his early 50s came over to greet us.
 He noticed Buddy the Camper and told us how he and his wife Dawn almost became full-time RVers last year, but decided their next adventure would be to buy the Blue Swallow Motel.
 Rob and Dawn Federico saw the magic in this place and were humbled by the 82 years of hospitality that preceded them.

 While making it slightly more modern and more comfortable, they’ve kept the rotary phones, 1950s Albuquerque furniture, and Lillian Redman’s (the owner for 40 years) Blue Swallow Benediction, wishing travelers to be as “comfortable and happy as if they were in their own home.”
-The motel was Lillian’s engagement gift in 1958 and she kept the spirit of giving, often accepting barters for hotel rooms for cash-strapped travelers.
+The motel was Lillian’s engagement gift in 1958, and she kept the spirit of giving, often accepting barter for hotel rooms for cash-strapped travelers.
 Chatting with Rob, we could tell he still had a bit of wanderlust, but was comforted by Lillian’s words about her tenure on Route 66: “I end up traveling the highway in my heart with whoever stops here for the night.”

 New Mexico Route 66 Road Trip Stops